learn-co-curriculum/react-hooks-npm-lab/README.md

 out of `Hello World!`.

 In all the JavaScript-based labs you've encountered so far, this sort of script is how we run tests.
-If you look at the `"test"` script on previous labs, most will have something like this:
+If you look at the `"test"` script on JavaScript labs in the previous phase, most will have something like this:

 ```txt
 "test": "mocha -R mocha-multi --reporter-options spec=-,json=.results.json"
 ```

-This is actually a command that you can run in the terminal.
+The mocha command is actually a command that you can run in the terminal.
 This is a call to the testing package, `mocha`, along with a second package, `mocha-multi` that helps with reporting.
-When you run `learn test` in a lab, `npm test` _gets called_.
+When you run `npm test` in a lab, the command specified in the "test" script is what gets called.

 Scripts are often useful for things like testing or to start a necessary process, like a local server.